thatcherfreeman/utility-dctls/README.md

 ## Matrix Tester
 Multiplies the RGB values of the input by a 3x3 matrix with the specified entries.
 Supports negative values.

+## Photon Noise DCTL
+Helps simulate the effect of photon noise, a noise that's approximately poisson distributed, where the variance is proportional to the intensity of the signal.
+Apply this to a linear image.

+### DCTL Parameters
+**Photon Gain**: Multiplied by the input signal to compute the variance

+**Seed Position X/Y**: Coordinate of the pixel used to generate a random seed.

 ## Power Function